On the symplectic cohomology of log Calabi-Yau surfaces: Wrapped Floer cohomology

 In the case of an affine log Calabi--Yau surface $U$ with compactification $(Y,D)$, there is a natural class of Lagrangian submanifolds to consider for wrapped Floer cohomology, namely Lagrangians which are sections of the torus fibration near the divisor.
 By Lemma \ref{lem:legendrian-section} there is a Legendrian section of the torus fibration $\pi: \Sigma \to S$ on the contact hypersurface.
 What we desire is a Lagrangian $L$ that caps off this circle in $\Sigma$ to a disk in $U$.
 For our present purposes, we say that a Lagrangian $L$ is a \emph{section} if \begin{enumerate} \item $L$ is diffeomorphic to a disk, and \item At infinity, $L$ is a cylinder over a Legendrian section of the torus fibration on $\Sigma$. \end{enumerate}

 The wrapped Floer cohomology $HW^*(L,L)$ is simple to compute using a quadratic Hamiltonian.
 Whereas in computing symplectic cohomology we encountered $T^2$--families of periodic orbits for the Hamiltonian, chords of the Hamiltonian flow joining $L$ to itself have less symmetry.
 Since $L$ intersects each torus in $\Sigma$ in one point, each torus of periodic orbits (in the free loop space) contains exactly one orbit that is a chord from $L$ to $L$.
 As these tori are indexed by points $p \in U^\trop(\Z)\setminus \{0\}$, denote by $\theta_{L,p}$ the corresponding chord.
-The chords $\theta_{L,p}$ are generators for $CW^*(L,L)$, and they live in degree zero.
-There is one more generator $\theta_{L,0} \in CW^0(L,L)$ corresponding to the ordinary cohomology $H^0(L)$, which has rank one since $L$ is a topologically a disk.
+The chords $\theta_{L,p}$ are generators for $CW^*(L,L)$, they have degree zero by a comparison to the case of $(\R_{>0})^2 \subset (\C^\times)^2$ analogous to Proposition \ref{prop:perturbation-indices}.
+There is one more generator $\theta_{L,0} \in CW^0(L,L)$ corresponding to the ordinary cohomology $H^0(L)$, which has rank one since $L$ is topologically a disk.
 Because $CW^*(L,L)$ is concentrated in degree zero, the differential vanishes trivially.

 \begin{proposition} Let $L$ be a Lagrangian section.
 Then the wrapped Floer complex $CW^*(L,L)$ is concentrated in degree zero, is isomorphic to its cohomology, and has a basis of chords indexed by the points of $U^\trop(\Z)$.